How Races Work

-If there are 3 or fewer riders in a single age class they must move to the next age group in the same skill level.
+If there are fewer than 3 riders in a single age class they must move to the next age group in the same skill level.
 (Example: 8 Novice to 9 Novice, 11 Intermediate to 12 Intermediate, 9 Expert to 10 Expert.)

 If after moving to the next age group the class still does not make then these riders will move to the next available class above their home class, except that no Intermediate or Expert will ever move down to a Novice class.
 But a Novice may move to the Intermediate or Expert class.
 (Example: 8 Intermediate to 8 Expert, 9 Expert to 10 Intermediate, 11 Novice to 11 Intermediate.)
 3 riders will make a legal class if two or more age groups combine.
 (Example: Two 6 Intermediates move up to join one 7 Intermediate this equals three riders and a legal 7 Intermediate class.
 One 9 Novice moves up to join two 10 Novices, this equals three riders and a legal 10 Novice class.
 One 14 Novice moves up to join one 15 Intermediate and one 14 Expert, this equals three riders and a legal 15 Intermediate class.)